 Ten minutes each week is all you need to keep your pond in great shape over the summer months.

-Unless it rains all summer long (fingers crossed it doesn't), the level in ponds will drop during windy or hot weather as the water evaporates, leading to a reduced surface area and less oxygen that is available for fish.
+Unless it rains all summer long (fingers crossed it doesn't), the level in garden ponds will drop during windy or hot weather as the water evaporates, leading to a reduced surface area and less oxygen that is available for fish.

 To keep your pool healthy, top up once a week (if necessary) with rainwater siphoned from a butt.

 Alternatively, use water from the mains - if you keep fish, add this more often, in smaller amounts, as water direct from the tap is cold and can give the livestock in your pond a nasty shock.
+You could also leave a bucket of water to stand in a sunny place to warm it up, which will also allow chlorine to evaporate.

 Dead, dying or diseased leaves of pond plants can rot and discolour the water in your pond.
 Although you should not have to carry out much trimming during the summer, spend five minutes each week removing fading flowers or yellowing leaves from marginal plants, along with any tatty lily pads floating on the surface.